“Beautiful music, fine food and dear friends converge for a notable experience. We look forward to this continuing treat!”

 We currently run three principal types of programs, each focused on a different aspect of support for performing arts, but which work together as an integrated whole:

 1) The L.A.
-Musical Salon Series – supporting rising young performers.
+Musical Salon Dinner-Concert Series – supporting rising young performers.
 Our signature series of dinner-concerts provides a unique performance venue for rising young artists, where they can develop a personal relationship with their audience in an intimate, relaxed and gracious setting.
+[NOTE: Our Dinner-Concert Series is on hiatus in 2018.]

 2) Commissioning New Works – supporting composers, choreographers and other creative artists.
-Each year, we have commissioned new works which are premiered at our Salon Series.
+We have commissioned a number of new chamber music works which have been premiered at our Dinner-Concert Series.

 The L.A.
 Musical Salon Series was created by co-founders Terry Tegnazian and Scott Whittle, growing out of their love for classical music, their patronage of young professional musicians, their desire to forge personal connections between audience and musician, and to make the making of music directly accessible and fun.